5 Ways to Deal with a Competitive Coworker

-Over the next few months, I realized one of my colleagues saw me as competition.
-It showed up in backhanded comments in conversations, not sharing information, and calling out my mistakes in front of others.
-I wasn’t sure what I had done to them, or how to change the situation.
-I could tell they saw this as a zero-sum game, and there could only be one winner.
+One colleague, in particular, saw me as competition.
+It showed up in backhanded comments, withholding information, and calling out my mistakes in front of others.
+I wasn’t sure what I had done to cause this, or how to change the situation.
+I could tell they saw work as a zero-sum game, and only one of us could succeed.
 The conflict started to get in my head and affect my work.
-After spending time trying to figure things out on my own, I eventually asked my boss for help.

 1. Focus on Yourself